-There is a dedicated UK telephone line and website giving up to date information on events, research, trials, along with links to other useful sites, multi disciplinary clinics and Social Media pages for anyone linked to WS to post on.
-We hold an annual conference for families & doctors to receive useful information and to just meet up.
-We also send out a quarterly newsletter with news of fundraising events and other useful information.
+There is a dedicated UK telephone line and website giving up to date information on events, research, trials, along with links to other helpful sites, multi disciplinary clinics and Social Media pages for anyone linked to WS to post on.
+We hold an annual conference for families and doctors to receive useful information and to just meet up.
+We have a quarterly newsletter with news of fundraising events and other useful information which is emailed out as well as posted on our website with an audio version.

-WSUK are working in alliance with WellChild and Birmingham Children's Hospital to raise awareness, bring support to patients and families and to advance research into trying to find a way of halting or slowing down the progression of this syndrome.
+WSUK are working in alliance with Birmingham Children's Hospital and Queen Elizabeth Hospital, Birmingham to raise awareness, bring support to patients and families and to advance research into trying to find a way of halting or slowing down the progression of this syndrome.